Colțea Church: History

 The church was mentioned as early as 1702.
 In 1770, logothete Necula Mănescu added a second portico, according to that year’s pisanie; it was placed in front of the large extant one.
 The addition was removed in 1888; a trace of the connecting structure can be seen above the arches of the remaining portico.
 After the 1838 earthquake, repairs followed in 1841.
 The interior was painted by Gheorghe Tattarescu in 1871.
 Painted panels alternate with motifs and imitation-marble decorations.
 The donor portrait on the western wall of the narthex depicts Mihai Cantacuzino and his wife Maria.
 Repairs carried out in 1895 involved removing the exterior plaster, beneath which were discovered red and black frescoes covering the church, attributed to Pârvu Mutu.
 Following the 1944 bombardment, the church was consolidated in 1949.
-The bell tower above the narthex was reconstituted in 1950-1955.
+The bell tower above the narthex was reconstituted in 1950–1955.
 Further restoration began in 1996.
+Between 2001 and 2005, the church underwent extensive consolidation, volumetric remodeling, and restoration works, based on an architectural project by architect Constanța Carp and a resistance project by engineer Laurențiu-Tudor Spoială; the interior painting was restored by Gheorghe Nicolae-Jack.